 Hi, I’m Alex Welch.
 I am the VP, Data and Analytics at tastytrade.
 At work I am responsible for understanding our customers and providing insight into their engagement across our products.
 Outside of work I have many hobbies.
 From writing, to running, home-labing, and (most recently) wood-working.
 I read voraciously and love engaging in quality discourse.

 1. I’m always trying to learn

 Not only do I firmly believe in standing on the shoulders of giants, but I do not presume that things that I have learned before are still 100% true.
 The world is ever changing and we are moving faster than ever before.
-Two core tenents of this philosophy are having a “growth mindset” and digging into areas or subjects that may be seemingly unrelated.
-You will be suprised what you can connect together to come up with something amazing.
+Two core tenants of this philosophy are having a “growth mindset” and digging into areas or subjects that may be seemingly unrelated.
+You will be surprised what you can connect together to come up with something amazing.

 💡 Tip: In discussion, share what you’ve learned with me (about what works and what has not).
 I firmly believe that by exploring these experiences we can garner important and valuable lessons

 2. I’m not interested in being the smartest one in the room

 I know when I am an expert and when I am not (the majority of the time).
 I am constantly seeking out people who can help me better understand the world around me and listen carefully to their perspective and analysis.

 💡 Tip: I love discussions which challenge my assumptions or understanding of a topic.
 I also love to hear unusual and thought-provoking perspectives, regardless of my personal beliefs.
 Don’t take it personally if I also push back.
 This is meant to foster both my understanding and to return the favor by encouraging you to think differently as well.

 3. If I ask for feedback, I actually want feedback